 The Hummingbird is almost magical for the warmth and comfort it provides in such a lightweight package.
-Although it ultimately lost out to the Western Mountaineering Megalite for the Editors' Choice Award, it still deservedly earns our Top Pick for Light and Fast Adventures.
-The competition between bags from these two manufacturers is so close that it's vital to weigh the pros and cons of each to ensure you pick the perfect bag for you.
+Although it ultimately missed out on the Editors' Choice Award, it still deservedly earns our Top Pick for Light and Fast Adventures.
+The competition was extremely close so it's vital to weigh the pros and cons of our top-rated bags to ensure you pick the perfect one for you.

 Recording our thoughts during a field test with the Feathered Friends Hummingbird.

 The Hummingbird UL contains 12 ounces of ultra-premium, 950+ fill-power, goose down.
-Although this is an ounce less insulation than its closest rival, the Western Mountaineering MegaLite, it has a narrower fit that requires less material to provide the same amount of warmth.
-Both makers give their respective bags a temperature rating of 30°F.
+Although this is a little less insulation than other primo bags with similar temperature ratings, it has a narrow fit that requires less material to provide the same amount of warmth.

-In the field, our testers were unable to detect a warmth difference between these rivals.
-Compared to other bags that are EN tested, we felt the Hummingbird provided a similar level of warmth to the average bag that receives an EN lower limit rating of 20°.
-With this level of insulation, it's an excellent middle-of-the-road bag that's well-suited for all but the coldest or warmest 3-season uses.
+testing.
+Instead they supply their own manufacturer rating for the Hummingingbird of 30°F. We felt it provided similar warmth compared to the average bag that receives an EN lower limit rating of 20°F. With this level of insulation, it's an excellent middle-of-the-road bag that's well-suited for all but the coldest or warmest 3-season uses.

 The Hummingbird's 30F rating is generous compared to other bags.
 We think it's warm enough for cold spring and fall nights.